 Just like humans, chickens can get frostbite as well.
 Roosters along with breeds with large single combs are at the biggest risk of getting frostbitten.
 However, toes and waddles are also at risk of chicken frostbite.

 - Diminished Circulation

 - High Altitude

 In cold weather, chickens can retain their body heat by restricting the blood flow to their combs, waddles, and feet which puts these extremities at greater risk for frostbite.
-Water dripping on to the combs or waddles also raises the risks of frostbite for your chicken.
-Chickens with very large waddles and comb are susceptible to chicken frostbite but any chicken can get it.
+Water dripping onto the combs or waddles also raises the risks of frostbite for your chicken.
+Chickens with very large waddles and comb are especially susceptible to chicken frostbite but any chicken can get it under the right conditions.

 What Does Chicken Frostbite Look Like?